-The Ryman Prize has been awarded four times since its launch in 2015.
+The Ryman Prize has been awarded five times since its launch in 2015.

-Last year’s winner was Japanese inventor Takanori Shibata, Chief Senior Research Scientist at the National Institute of Advanced Industrial Science and Technology (AIST) in Japan.
+The 2018 winner was Japanese inventor Takanori Shibata, the Chief Senior Research Scientist at the National Institute of Advanced Industrial Science and Technology (AIST).

-The 2018 prized attracted a record number of entries and Ryman Prize director David King is expecting more interest this year.
+The 2019 prize attracted a record number of entries and Ryman Prize director David King is expecting more interest this year.

 “The aim of the prize is to reward great work so we’re looking forward to seeing what innovations come forward this year.
 We also hope that the idea of winning the prize will mean that a whole lot of people out there with great ideas to help older people will put them into action.’’

 The prize could go to an initiative or invention as simple as a new walking cane or mobility device, or as complex as a medical advance.
-In Takanori’s case, it was for more than 20 years of dedicated work into the use of technology to help solve problems of old age.
+In Michael Fehlings’ case, it was years of dedicated work and research into creating better treatment and management of degenerative spinal problems.

 The Ryman Prize is a $250,000 grant which is awarded to the best invention, idea, research concept or initiative that has enhanced quality of life for older people.

 The Ryman Prize is awarded in New Zealand but is open to anyone, anywhere in the world with a bright idea.

 The Ryman Prize jury includes:

 Professor Brian Draper, Conjoint Professor in the School of Psychiatry at the University of New South Wales.